Procedure: Higher degree by research - thesis by compilation and thesis by creative works

 - If one component of a Thesis by Creative Works receives a final assessment of Fail then the whole Thesis by Creative Works is to be assessed as a Fail.

 Examination of creative work other than a written thesis

 - The final outcome of the creative work component of the thesis is presented for examination in the form of an exhibition, or audio-visual presentation, recital, lecture recital or in such other form as had been approved by the Delegated Authority in the candidate's research program.

 - The Delegated Authority approves whether artistic practice is examined by a theoretical dissertation or by creative work and written thesis.
-If a creative work and written thesis is approved, they are be examined as an integrated whole.

-- In cases where the creative work is presented in the form of an exhibition, audio-visual presentation, recital, lecture recital etc, the written thesis is made available to the examiners at least one month before the presentation of the creative work so that the examiners are fully aware of the context of research which has led to the work in the final presentation.
+- In cases where the creative work is presented in the form of an exhibition, audio-visual presentation, recital, lecture recital etc., the written thesis is made available to the examiners at least one month before the presentation of the creative work so that the examiners are fully aware of the context of research which has led to the work in the final presentation.
 Any additional items such as video of the performance, visual presentation of artwork, recording, are either:

 - supplied to the examiners with the written thesis; or